Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-yubihsm-auth/commands/change-management-key.md

 All YubiKeys with the YubiHSM Auth application (included in firmware version 5.4.3 and later).
 > [!NOTE]
-> Use the .NET API's [HasFeature()](xref:Yubico.YubiKey.YubiKeyFeatureExtensions.HasFeature%28Yubico.YubiKey.IYubiKeyDevice%2CYubico.YubiKey.YubiKeyFeature%29) method to check if a key has the YubiHSM Auth application."
+> Use the .NET API's [HasFeature()](xref:Yubico.YubiKey.YubiKeyFeatureExtensions.HasFeature%28Yubico.YubiKey.IYubiKeyDevice%2CYubico.YubiKey.YubiKeyFeature%29) method to check if a key has the YubiHSM Auth application.

 ## SDK classes